 We make sure to refresh our rental listings every hour in order to provide you with the newest and most up-to-date inventory available on the market.

 Fort Lauderdale is located within Broward County, Florida.
 This area currently has 1,863,780 residents in 672,988 households.
 Out of the total population, 52.52% of the residents speak another language at home instead of English.
 The majority of the inhabitants in this county are currently unmarried and have a median age of 40.

-At least 37.24% of those living in this county rents their homes.
-Most residents will commute to work by car with an average commute time of 28.0 minutes.
+At least 37.24% of those living in this county are renting their homes.
+Most residents will commute to work by car with an average commute time of 28 minutes.

 Geographically, Broward County, Florida is a part of the Miami, FL Urban Area.
-This county is currently home to 5,859,349 residents, or 2,045,951 households with a median income of $50,097. the Miami, FL Urban Area residents have a median age of 40.6 and 39.91% are currently renting their homes in the area.
+This county is currently home to 5,859,349 residents, or 2,045,951 households with a median income of $50,097.
+Residents in the Miami, FL Urban Area have a median age of 41 and 39.91% are currently renting their homes in the area.